 Type 1: An Intentional and Unjustifiable Touch of Another Person

-The first type of assault and battery by dangerous weapon occurs when the defendant intended to commit a battery by using a dangerous weapon.
+The first type of assault and battery by a dangerous weapon occurs when the defendant intended to commit a battery by using a dangerous weapon.

-To be found guilty of this form of assault, the Commonwealth must prove beyond a reasonable doubt that that the defendant:
+To be found guilty of this form of assault, the Commonwealth must prove beyond a reasonable doubt that the defendant:

 2. Intended to touch the alleged victim (that it was not merely accidental or negligent); and